 4. You Aren't Following the Directions

 We get that skin care product use is pretty intuitive.
 You generally either apply and wash off or massage into the skin.
 However, it's important to fully read the product directions before you begin using an acne treatment product.
-Products that you assume should be washed off must often be left on the skin and vice versa, while some products must be applied to the entire face instead of just to active blemishes.
+Products that you assume should be washed off sometimes must be left on the skin and vice versa, while some products must be applied to the entire face instead of just to active blemishes.

-5. Your Makeup Is Causing Breakouts
+5. Your Makeup Is to Blame

 6. You're Picking at Your Skin